Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: Preliminaries on crossed modules, CW-complexes and 2-lattices

 such that whenever compositions and actions are well-defined:

-Finally, let $E$ and $G$ be groupoids with the same object set, with $E$ totally intransitive.
-A {\em crossed module of groupoids} $ {\Gc}=(\d\colon E\to G,\trr) $ is given by a groupoid map $\d\colon E \to G$, which is the identity on objects, together with a left action of $G$ on $E$ such that the Peiffer relations (\ref{pf1},\ref{pf2}) are satisfied, whenever actions and compositions make sense.
-Note that if $x$ is an object of $G$, and putting {$G_x=\{\gamma \in G_1: \sigma(\gamma),\tau(\gamma)=x\}$, which is a group} (the automorphism group of $x$), and $E_x$ as above, then the restriction of $\d$ to $E_x$ and the restricted action of $G_x$ on $E_x$ defines a crossed module of groups ${\Gc}_x$.
+\begin{definition}[Crossed module of groupoids] Let $E$ and $G$ be groupoids with the same object set, with $E$ totally intransitive.
+A {\em crossed module of groupoids} $ {\Gc}=(\d\colon E\to G,\trr) $ is given by a groupoid map $\d\colon E \to G$, which is the identity on objects, together with a left action of $G$ on $E$, {by automorphisms}, such that the Peiffer relations (\ref{pf1},\ref{pf2}) are satisfied, whenever actions and compositions make sense. {(Full equations are in \cite{BrownIcen}.)} \end{definition}